-Fall is upon us
+Fall is Upon Us

 In Fall, you will want your look to be made up of darker, warmer tones – much like the falling leaves.
 Mustard yellow, dusky orange, rich browns, and burgundies are all colors you can use to match the season.
 Colors that don’t quite go with this theme but can still work just as well are olive green and navy blue.

-Typically, you will want your jacket and pants to match, as Fall fashion is typically more muted, but if you want to stand out a bit, wear a contrasting shirt and tie to spice up the look.
-Of course, you can mix and match, but you’ll want to keep within the general color guidelines we mentioned above.
+Typically, you will want your jacket and pants to match, since Fall fashion colors are typically more muted.
+But if you want to stand out a bit, wear a contrasting shirt and tie to spice up the look.
+Read our full guide on layering for the inside scoop on mixing and matching your layers.

 Wool is the number one fabric for Fall styles, but it comes in a variety of knits and constructions.
 Most commonly used is worsted wool, which contains straight, parallel fibers that have been combed until even and smooth.
 It is what you will find on most traditional suits – it has a flat and even appearance due to the combing and positioning of the fibers, and creates a clean, tailored look.
 Another option is wool flannel.
 Wool flannels are made of worsted wool, but after weaving, they are brushed to create a raised texture, or a nap, resulting in a very soft-to-the-touch fabric.

 Fall is a fun season to dress for, with lots of options.
 These are guidelines to help you narrow it down a bit, but the possibilities are endless.
 With the tips in this guide, and the thousands of possible combinations you can achieve when building a custom look with us, you are now more than ready to step into Fall in looks that you can be proud of.
 Book a free appointment with our style experts to get to work on your newest custom piece for fall.